 - A 2.0 cumulative Grade Point Average or above

 - A sixty-seven percent (67%) cumulative completion rate between hours attempted & hours you have actually completed

 - No more than ninety-nine (99) attempted hours of college level courses (excluding 30 hours of remedial courses)

-The Alamo Colleges support and promote active student engagement and commitment to learning.
+The colleges in the Alamo Colleges District support and promote active student engagement and commitment to learning.
 Students are expected to attend class on the first day and throughout the semester.
 Students may be dropped who do not attend the first class meeting or make contact with the instructor regarding the absence.
-See F.6.1.5 (Procedure) Student Success: Comprehensive Monitoring/Advising System.
+See F.6.1.1 (Procedure) Student Success: The Student Experience - MyMAP (Monitoring Academic Progress).

 Always check your ACES account to ensure you were dropped from the course.

-All of the Alamo Colleges are designated smoke-free including parking lots and all property that is owned, leased, rented, or otherwise under the control of the Alamo Colleges.
+All of the colleges in the Alamo Colleges District are designated smoke-free including parking lots and all property that is owned, leased, rented, or otherwise under the control of the Alamo Colleges District.
 Smoke-Free Environment includes the prohibited use of tobacco products and vapor or e-cigarettes.
-ACPD officers issue penalty citations to those in violation of the policy.
+ACDPD officers issue penalty citations to those in violation of the policy.
 Repeated violations result in disciplinary action.

 Solicitation is advertising, taking orders, sales, donations, campaigning (political or other), collection and distribution of literature, etc. Any solicitation on campus must have the approval of the appropriate college official.

-Email services are provided to students of the Alamo Colleges in support of the educational, training and outreach mission of the colleges and the administrative functions to carry out that mission.
-Your college-assigned student email account is considered the official electronic channel for communication between the Allamo Colleges and you.
+Email services are provided to students of the Alamo Colleges District in support of the educational, training and outreach mission of the colleges and the administrative functions to carry out that mission.
+Your college-assigned student email account is considered the official electronic channel for communication between the Alamo Colleges District and you.
 F.7.1 (Policy) Student Email Account an Official Mode of Communication.